 Business credit cards have higher limits or no preset credit limit, which is helpful when making larger business purchases.

-Here are some key features of business credit cards:
+Key features of business credit cards:

 • Some cards offer a sign-up bonus or low introductory APR.8